xinxueHEAI/ML_private/README.md

 2. Pandas/R: basic <--> advanced data manipulation (anything written in SQL, rewrite them in Pandas/R)
 3. Optional for some DS; Required for all MLEs, Leetcode (Algorithms: BFS, DFS, Heap/Merge-sort, DP; Data Structures: ListNode, BST, Hashtables; Complexity Analysis: Time-Space, NP-Hard)
 4. Optional for DS; Required for most MLEs: System design, Kafka and real-time serving
-5. Nice to have: vim, git, bash
+5. Nice to know: vim, git, bash

 #### CORE Analytical Skills: (On par with techinical competency; You need to know how to communicate)
 1. Understand the product and business questions